 * The two "Alfred and Alexia" voice files, which at first appear to be them congratulating some girl named "Tanya".
 Then it sinks in that Tanya was some poor innocent girl who had the misfortune to be a child prodigy the same age as Alexia Ashford and possibly just as smart, which caused the jealous EnfantTerrible to use her as part of her experiments.
 Her decision to use cryogenic suspension to find a way to "coexist" with her T-Veronica Virus?
 That came about as a result of the experiments she performed on Tanya.

-** To make all the more creepier, its very likely that the two people on that voice file was just Alfred all along judging by the fact that during that time, Alexia was still in stasis and the Alexia we hear in said files is using the deeper, more mature tone that Alfred uses when he's posing as Alexia.
+** To make it all the more creepy, it's very likely that the two people on that voice file was just Alfred all along, judging by the fact that during that time, Alexia was still in stasis and the Alexia we hear in said files is using the deeper, more mature tone that Alfred uses when he's posing as Alexia.
 It could have easily just been his mad delusions.

 * The returning monsters have been given redesigns, ranging from a slight cleanup to a complete overhaul.
 William Birkin in particular is downright horrifying.

 * Special mention goes to Mutant Steve's redesign.
 In ''Code: Veronica'', he [[NightmareRetardant looks downright funny]], because it looks like his head was pasted on a monster body and turned green, while the fangs are only noticable in a close up and the eyes aren't creepy.
 Now, he's got a permanent grimace that shows off his fangs constantly and the overall nature of the mutation is even worse because the player can tell that it's Steve, but it's incorporated into his monster form well enough that it's not funny, but disturbing.
 And his mutation is also worse, with his skin bubbling like [[Anime/ResidentEvilDegeneration Curtis Miller's G-Mutation]] and his voice acting being more convincing.